-Studies the concepts of privacy, security, confidentiality, ethics, health care legislation, and regulations relating to the maintenance and use of health information.
+Concepts of privacy, security, confidentiality, ethics, health care legislation, and regulations relating to the maintenance and use of health information.
 A grade of "C" or better is required in this course to take the next course.
 (2:2).
 Lab fee.